 Flux Linkage Report¶

-The MagneticFluxLinkageReport computes the magnetic flux linkage for a
+The MagneticFluxLinkageReport computes the magnetic flux linkage

 What Is Flux Linkage?¶

-The magnetic flux linkage is defined as
+The flux linkage is defined as

 \[

-\Psi = \int_S \mathbf{B} \, \mathrm{d}S \quad.
+\Psi = \int_S \mathbf{B} \cdot \mathrm{d}\mathbf{S}.

 \]

-Here \(\Psi\) [Wb] is the flux linkage, \(\mathbf{B}\) [T] is the magnetic flux density, and \(S\) is the surface enclosed by the coil winding.
+Here \(\Psi\) [Wb] is the flux linkage, \(\mathbf{B}\) [T] the magnetic flux density, and \(S\) a surface bounded by the coil winding.
+For a homogenised stranded coil this is equivalent to the volume form \(\Psi = \int_\Omega \mathbf{A} \cdot \boldsymbol{\tau} \, d\Omega\), which is what the implementation evaluates.

 \[

-V = \frac{\mathrm{d} \Psi}{\mathrm{d}t}.
+V = \frac{\mathrm{d} \Psi}{\mathrm{d}t},

 \]